Ovler

 Delayed Docker#

-I found the actual program for synchronization, https://github.com/long2ice/meilisync
+Found the actual program for syncing, https://github.com/long2ice/meilisync

 version: "3"